Skip to main content

 Whiteout Annotations

-Another useful tool for your ballooning needs is the Whiteout Annotations function in the top toolbar.
-Click the blue Whiteout Annotations button.
-When it has turned green, you are in Whiteout Annotations mode.
+Another useful tool for your ballooning needs is the Whiteout function in the top toolbar.
+Click the blue Whiteout button.
+When it has turned green, you are in Whiteout mode.
 This is one that you will find especially useful for drawings that are extremely information dense.

 Before: